mihail911/mihail911.github.io/src/pages/articles/2019-5-09---Deep-Learning-Computer/index.md

 But what about the train dataset and the validation dataset??
 What about your number of epochs?!
 What about your optimization algorithm?!?

 Yes, yes, I know.
-I'm deliberately oversimplifying to illustrate what is at the core of most deep learning models (and in a sense modern AI by extension).
+I'm deliberately oversimplifying to illustrate what is at the core of most deep learning models (and in a sense modern AI).
 Putting aside the fluff for now, as deep learning whisperers the loop above is our bread🍞 and butter🍯.
 This loop will be our motivation through this post, guiding our discussion.

 My goal in this post is certainly to describe what each computer hardware component means and is responsible for.
 But more importantly, I want to explain how each component fits into the framework of what we really care about building: a functional and efficient system for training diverse models.